The-Singularity-Research/FinTech-Time-Series/README.md

 We also provide an example model trained on data from the ```.csv``` file on [Australian pharmaceutical company sales data](https://raw.githubusercontent.com/selva86/datasets/master/a10.csv).

 ![alt text](drug_sales.png)

+On this data we train a 4-layer quantum neural network, for 200 iterations and with smaller learning rate.
+The weights are again randomly initialized and so results of running an identical model with new random initial weights will of course vary in general.